 "I'm not James Dean.
 And no one else is either.
 There's always someone being called the next James Dean.
 But there was only one.
 And he's dead."

-But from the second Dylan McKay drove onto the lot of West Beverly High in his black Porsche 356 Speedster, such was the comparison Luke Perry—with his perfect hair, scar splitting his right eyebrow and brooding soulfulness that suggested he just needed the love of a good woman to make him whole—would be hearing, a lot.
+But from the second Dylan McKay drove onto the lot of West Beverly High in his black Porsche 356 Speedster, such was the comparison Luke Perry—with his perfect hair, scar splitting his eyebrow and brooding soulfulness that suggested he just needed the love of a good girl to make him whole—would be hearing, a lot.

-But as Perry noted to the Chicago Tribune above, somewhat broodily, Dean was gone, destined to only reach the age at which Perry started playing a high school junior (then sophomore, because high school lasted a little longer than producers originally planned).
+But as Perry noted to the Chicago Tribune above, also somewhat broodily, Dean was gone, destined to only reach the age at which Perry started playing a high school junior (then sophomore, because high school lasted a little longer than producers originally planned).

 Before that star-making role came along, the aspiring thespian from small-town Ohio had worked on a couple of soaps—Loving, Another World—since moving to Los Angeles after high school, where he was voted "Biggest Flirt."
 He made ends meet selling shoes, working as a chauffeur and laying asphalt in between auditions.